A business’ most important asset is its people. If your business is to succeed, you’re going to have to get the best out

-You’re only legally obliged to have an employment policy for disciplinary and grievance procedures and a written health and safety policy if you have five or more employees.
-But good policies about real-world issues can also remove any doubt about what’s expected of employees and employers.
+You’re legally obliged to have a written health and safety policy if you have five or more employees.
+You should also have written disciplinary and grievance procedures which comply with the Acas code of practice.
+Good policies about real-world issues can also remove any doubt about what’s expected of employees and employers.

-Even those with years of HR (human resources) experience can find it tough to manage certain people some or all of the time.
+Even those with years of HR (human resources) experience can find it tough to manage certain people.
 What motivates one person might not motivate another.
 Some will naturally be more driven or have higher work standards.
 Some require little supervision, while others need lots.

 Being fair yet firm will work with most employees.
 You’re more likely to retain a good employee if they feel valued and appreciated.
 As well as being able to put your points across, you must also be able to listen to your staff.
 You’ll have to be flexible, too, because this enables employees to juggle their professional and domestic responsibilities.

 You need to set clear, achievable objectives for all your employees.
 Only then can you assess how well they’re performing and help them to develop.
 You also need to remove obstacles and make sure employees have the resources they require.